 It should be protected from light and kept at temperatures below 25°C.

-Celestone Chronodose is a clear, colourless, solution.
-It is available in 1mL glass ampoules in packs of 5.
+Celestone Chronodose is a clear, colourless, suspension.
+It is available in 1mL glass ampoules in packs of 2 and 5.

 Merck Sharp & Dohme (Australia) Pty Limited